EEA and Norway Grants: Cooperation

 Cooperation through bilateral programmes and projects provides an arena for exchange of knowledge, mutual learning from best practices and developing joint policies.
 23 Donor Programme Partners (DPPs) were involved in the 2009–2014 funding period (20 from Norway, two from Iceland and one from Liechtenstein).
 In addition, the Council of Europe participated as a DPP on some of the programmes.

 More than 30% of the 7,000 projects funded in this period had a Donor Project Partner involved.
 There were nearly 1,000 partners from the donor countries (185 from Iceland, 11 from Liechtenstein and 780 from Norway).

 Results

-The End Review of he EEA and Norway Grants 2009-2014 sheds light on the Grants support in 16 EU countries.
+The End Review of the EEA and Norway Grants 2009-2014 sheds light on the Grants support in 16 EU countries.
 The following independent evaluations and reviews were conducted for the 2009–2014 funding period: